 Fascia itself is very strong, flexible and dynamic and so responds well to stretching.
 The fascia loses its elasticity through physical and emotional trauma and poor posture.
 This results in the fascia hardening and the general flexibility of both the fascia and the muscle it surrounds, decreases.

-This form of treatment is very gentle and does not hurt.
+This form of treatment is very gentle and should not hurt.
 Many patients find it extremely relaxing.
-No oil or cream is used during myofascial release, as this allows a firm grip of the skin.
+Massage therapists are unlikely to use oil or cream as a lubricant during myofascial release, as they can get a firmer grip on the skin during treatment.

 - Chronic fatigue syndrome.

 - Poor posture.

 - Tennis elbow.

 You can perform myofascial release on your own muscles using a foam roller.
 These are a popular addition to athletes kitbags these days.

 Many athletes incorporate foam roller exercises into their pre-training warm up routines.
 To use a foam roller: